Caramelized Apple & Ricotta Crostini

 -

-Heat the oven to 400 F and line a sheet pan.
+Preheat your oven to 400°F and line a large baking sheet with parchment.

-Slice the baguette into 1/2 inch pieces if not already done and set out all ingredients so you move fast and clean.
+Slice the baguette into 1/2 inch thick pieces if it is not already sliced.

 -